United-Philanthropy-Forum/km-starter-kit/README.md

 ### What to do if the build:project command fails:

+If the `build:project:create` command fails when running `composer create-project` with `Fatal error: Allowed memory size ... exhausted`, edit your php configuration and raise the memory limit.

-If the `build:project:create` command fails because of a composer conflict, you can try to debug this by running the simpler build command locally:
+If the command fails because of a composer conflict, you can try to debug this by running the simpler build command locally:

 ```yaml
 composer create-project united-philanthropy-forum/km-starter-kit [new-project-name]